edchiu2024/tourism_insight/README.md

 This project aims to develop a RESTful API service that aggregates various travel-related signals and transforms them into a unified format.
 The service allows travel platforms to retrieve all relevant data in a single request, simplifying the integration process and ensuring that they have access to comprehensive datasets.

 The service is designed to support batch ETL processes, rather than real-time streaming, as latency is not a concern for this particular use case.
 The goal is to leverage as many serverless technologies as possible, minimizing operational overhead and making the service easily scalable in the future.
-This project explores the implementation of the service using both Alibaba Cloud and AWS.
+This project explores the implementation of the service using AWS.

 ## System Diagram
 ### AWS Version